Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Let’s see how it’s done.

 We will start by creating `index.html` file.
 Inside of it, we will load in three scripts in the head element pointing to their respective CDN – the `React`, `ReactDOM` and `Babel`.
-Then, we will create an empty `div` element and give it a unique `id` of `root`.
+Then, we will create an empty `div` element and give it an `id` of `root`.
 This is where our application will live.
 Lastly, we will create a `script` element where we will write our React code.

 So your `index.html` file should look like this: